TheRealDeomax/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. In the **Course ID** field, enter **az220**.

-1. To determine the current user object ID, open the **Cloud Shell** and execute the following command:
+1. To determine the current user ID, open the **Cloud Shell** and execute the following command:

     ```sh
-    az ad signed-in-user show --query objectId -o tsv
+    az ad signed-in-user show --query Id -o tsv
     ```

     Copy the displayed object ID.